zack-bitcoin/amoveo/docs/design/sortition_chains_implementation.md

 * says a pubkey for who wins the lottery if this contract can be unlocked.
 * a list of chalang scripts that return binary results are used to define the part of the probabilistic-value space we are working with.
 All the conditionals must return true after the height when the sortition chain lottery winner is selected.
-* one more contract, this one is used to divide up the winnings between the sortition chain creator, and the winner of the lottery.
+* one more contract, this one is used to divide up the probability space between the sortition chain creator, and the winner of the lottery.
 So this acts like a normal state channel.
 This contract can take evidence, and it generates a priority nonce.
 * It needs to be signed by both participants to be valid.